Please see the Message from Chancellor Martin (March 11, 2020) regarding Danforth and Medical Campus classes shifting to online instruction.

 Linking to articles and online content available through the University Libraries’ subscription databases and e-resource is an ideal option: Much of the Libraries’ subscription content will have DOIs, PURLs, or other “permalink” options, all of which should work even for off-campus users.
 For help linking to any particular subscription content, see the following guidelines:

-- Becker Library: Recommended Best Practices for Creating Persistent Links
+- Becker Library: Recommended Best Practices for Creating Persistent Links (PDF)

 - Integrating the Library into Canvas